AaronHong1024/ONeSAMP_3/README.md

-USAGE OVERVIEW
+# USAGE OVERVIEW
-1. The system should be Linux.
+1. The program can be executed on MAC OS or LINUX system.

 2. Must have R downloaded in order to run the software